pre-martin/StreamDeckSimHubPlugin/doc/Usage.md

 Please note, that not all entries in "VirtualKeyShort" make sense in the field "Hotkey".

 The added value for this action is in the field "SimHub Property": It allows to enter the name of a SimHub property.
 The value of this SimHub property will update the state of the button.
 See [SimHub Property Server](https://github.com/pre-martin/SimHubPropertyServer) for a list of valid property names.

+The logic for the action state in dependency from the SimHub property value is as follows:

+- `boolean`: If the property value is `True`, the action will be in the "on" state, otherwise in the "off" state.
+- `integer` and `long`: If the property value is greater than zero, the action will be in the "on" state, otherwise in the "off" state.

 Examples: